Museums and Art in the Portland Region

 Tualatin Valley is an artist’s enclave, from colorful murals and hand-crafted sculptures in public spaces to art galleries showcasing the abundance of artistry throughout the region.

-Museums are connections to the past, bridges to the future and provide an inside view of cultures and communities.
-Tualatin Valley’s museums showcase a wide array of artifacts, from rocks and minerals found throughout the globe to vintage high-tech instruments from yesteryear.
+In addition to art, our museums are connections to the past, featuring a wide array of artifacts, from rocks and minerals found throughout the globe to vintage high-tech instruments from yesteryear.

-The Rice Northwest Museum of Rocks and Minerals houses the largest collection of gems and rocks in the Pacific Northwest, and provides a glimpse into geological history with its assortment of fossils and petrified woods.
+The Rice Northwest Museum of Rocks and Minerals houses the largest collection of gems and rocks in the Pacific Northwest, as well as many geological artifacts.

-The history of technology is on display at VintageTEK, where high-tech pioneer Tektronix has preserved its vintage instruments, memorabilia and photographs from its nearly 70-year history.
+High-tech pioneer Tektronix has preserved its vintage instruments, memorabilia and photographs from its nearly 70-year history at at VintageTEK.